The role of innovation in our world

 Over the past decade, we have seen a massive increase in technological advancement.
 Businesses are forced to stay relevant within the current climate as well as differentiate themselves to stay afloat.
 Whether a company chooses to go down the route of radical disruption to create a new market such as Amazon, or find success through continual reinvention and incremental change such as Apple, innovation is survival.
 Without investing time and resources towards innovative methods, it will be impossible to keep a competitive advantage over others in a saturated market.

 Increased productivity is another important factor birthed from innovation.
 There are the obvious advantages linked to machine production and level of output, such as higher profits and return on investment, but it affects more than this.
-When repetitive and less efficient practices are reduced, employees and the organisation as a whole can focus on other tasks which may hold more value.
+When repetitive and less efficient practices are reduced, employees and the organization as a whole can focus on other tasks which may hold more value.
 Finding space for new value is the key ingredient for a company to truly grow.

 Whether the focus is on internal workflow, new products or the business model itself, there needs to be a culture of innovation in the workplace to motivate, inspire and bring employees together.
 It could be as small as implementing ideation sessions or think tanks, taking surveys and polls, or holding monthly training or feedback groups.
-An organisation that fosters the right environment for innovation to thrive is ultimately utilising the skills and knowledge that exist across a team.
+An organization that fosters the right environment for innovation to thrive is ultimately utilizing the skills and knowledge that exist across a team.
 This level of respect and expectation creates a circular pattern for continuous learning and development for the business as a whole.